psychemedia/storytelling-notes/wife-selling.md

 THE SHEFFIELD WIFE SELLING CASE.

 *The Standard* observes that if we desire to reach the foundation of the idea of wife selling, we must go further back than even the Longobard laws.
 We must seek for it in that remote period in the world's history when a woman was considered, as she still is among modern savage tribes and in Moslem countries, in the light of a marketable commodity.
 The father sold her, and the husband who bought her, when tired of bargain, re-sold his "chattel," to be, as Petruchio said of Katherine, "the ox, the ass, the everything" of another barbarian lord.
-In Babylon there was a regular wife auction, and until recemtly marriageable girls were literally brought to market at the fair of Nijni-Novgorod in Russia.
+In Babylon there was a regular wife auction, and until recently marriageable girls were literally brought to market at the fair of Nijni-Novgorod in Russia.
 A father, in early times, looked upon his daughters as valuable property, and hence the disrepute in which elopements were held, as mean attempts to steal a wife without paying for her.
 Dowries with brides were thought of only when society got so civilised that bachelors and spinsters were tolerated, and when the abandonment of polygamy left a surplus of females in the community.
 Accordingly, the ethnologist regards the Sheffield knife-grinder who sold his spouse for a quart of beer with keener interest than the parochial authorities are likely to do.
 In the eyes of the Folk Lorist he is a "survival"—a remnant—of the boyhood of the world, and, like the stone axe and the kjökkenmödding, worthy of investigation as a relic of pre-historic times.

 In *Sheffield Daily Telegraph*, [Tuesday 31 May 1881](https://britishnewspaperarchive.co.uk/viewer/bl/0000250/18810531/013/0003).